Hastings Castle 1066 Country

 Hastings Castle

-Hastings castle in England in 1066, William of Normandy erected two castles on the south coast in quick succession.
-Pevensey hastings castle was the first, with Hastings castle being constructed shortly before the great battle that changed the course of English history.
-Originally the hastings castle would have been a simple wooden fort built on an earthen motte, and it is believed that these basic structures were transported by William, in pre-fabricated form, as part of his supplies.
+Hastings castle in England in 1066, William of Normandy built two castles on the south coast.
+Pevensey, Hastings castle was the first, with Hastings castle being constructed shortly before the battle that would change the course of English history.
+Originally the hastings castle would have been a wooden fort built on an earthen mote, it is believed the Normans used these basic structures in pre-fabricated form, And William may very well have bought them over with his supply’s

-In 1339, and again in 1377 during the Hundred Years War, the town was attacked by the French and severely damaged.
-Many houses were burned to the ground and buildings were robbed and decimated.
-Throughout the next century the cliff erosion remained unchecked, and gradually more of the hastings castle was lost to the sea.
-In the mid 16th century Hastings hastings castle received its final blow when Henry VIII dissolved the monasteries.
-His commissioners seized the land, lead, bells and anything else of value, leaving the now exposed buildings to decay.
-The land was purchased by the local Pelham family and used for farming until the sparse remains of the hastings castle and church became so completely overgrown that they were lost from memory.
+During the Hundred Years War 1339, and again in 1377, Hastings like many coastal towns was attacked by the French and severely damaged.
+Much of the housing was burned to the ground and buildings were robbed and decimated.
+Throughout the next century the battering of the sea against the cliffs remained unchecked, and gradually more of the hastings castle was lost to the sea.
+During the 16th century Hastings, hastings castle received its biggest blow when Henry VIII dissolved the monasteries.
+His commissioners seized the land, lead, bells and anything else of value, leaving many buildings to decay.
+The land was purchased by the Pelham family for farming until the sparse remains of the hastings castle and church became so overgrown that they were lost from memory.

-Hastings was a target during the Second World War, with bombing raids causing further destruction to the town and the hastings castle.
-In 1951 the Hastings Corporation purchased the site and consolidated it to become the historical attraction that remains today.
-The ruins, along with the Smugglers Caves and Victorian cliff railway allthough its not working , Just be sure and leave any valuables at home, otherwise your car will be broken into, car crime and infact all sorts of crime are rampant in the area to get that authentic HASTINGS feel…?
+Many pilot during Second World War, mistook Hastings with london these raids caused further destruction to the town and the hastings castle.
+In 1951 the Hastings Corporation purchased the site and consolidated it. along with the Smugglers Caves and Victorian cliff railway (although its not working) to become the historical attraction that remains today, Just be sure and leave any valuables at home, otherwise your car will be broken into, car crime and infact all sorts of crime are rampant in the area to get that authentic HASTINGS feel…?
 Enjoy the town and all it has to offer

 Hastings Castle